 Burden of Being Taken

-In Burden of Being Taken, SON talks to his mother and father about his experience during the war.
+In the dramatic monologue from Burden of Being Taken, SON talks to his mother and father about his experience during the war.

 BAKER/SON: I wanted to tell you both myself.
 I was blown apart into thousands of pieces just two days ago.
 Blood and guts sprayed everywhere.
 Some of the guys and I were getting really drunk off base and when we made it back we started tossing around grenades and daring eachother to do crazy sh’t.
 So, me being the craziest of all, took out the pin, jammed the grenade down the front of my pants and blew my balls clear off!